acadadev/rosrider_doc/10_DEBUG/README.md

 | DRIVE_MODE_MSB | b1  | Drive Mode Left Bit                |
 | DRIVE_MODE_LSB | b0  | Drive Mode Right Bit               |

-`FAULT_RIGHT` and `FAULT_LEFT` will be always on if main battery voltage is < 12V.
-We are using other means to monitor the bus voltage and current, so these variables are not used by our software.
+Although `FAULT_RIGHT` and `FAULT_LEFT` are monitored by the hardware (active below 12V), they are redundant in this implementation.
+The software utilizes a more precise method for monitoring bus voltage and current, so these specific flags can be safely ignored.

 | DRIVE_MODE | Mode | Description                                                         |
 |------------|------|---------------------------------------------------------------------|